Aneek1/ai-chatbot-softrobotics/README.md

 An intelligent chatbot that searches a CSV and uses Gemini AI to answer questions you may have about soft robotics.

 ## 🚀 Installation
+## Please do install GIT and Conda before following the steps below.

 ### 1️⃣ Clone the repository: